Tips for better, more effective searching

 Keep variant spellings in mind.
 I helped a student who was researching a paper on Lebanon; we found articles on the radical Shiite organization under Hezbollah, Hizbollah, and Hizbullah.

-Names of people and places are often different in English.
+Names of people and places are often different in foreign languages.
 Titian the artist is Tizano in Italian; the city of Cologne is Köln in German, etc.

 When you see a bibliography in the catalog, go for it.
 Someone has already gone to the trouble of investigating your subject, so why reinvent the wheel?
 Make use of subject bibliographies.
 Just be sure to include them in your own bibliography.